DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 The `TripListener` interface provides useful information and event about trips analyzed by DriveKit.

-For example, you can be informed when a trip analysis has started, finished, cancelled, when a crash is detected, etc. by using the method:
+For example, you can be informed when a trip analysis has started, finished, canceled, when a crash is detected, etc. by using the method:

 ```dart
 void addTripListener(TripListener listener);